 After a richly deserved swim and spot of relaxation, it’s time to celebrate the great adventure.
 With many little restaurants and pizzerias with balconies overlooking the beach, there is no better way to finish the adventure than enjoying another succulent meal, sipping wine and watching the stars glitter over the eastern Mediterranean sea….
 Bliss!
 Accommodation for the last night is in a superb Hotel overlooking the coast, ideal for a relaxing end to the trip.

 - Meals: Breakfast

-A relatively early start to the day for our return journey to Cagliari (approx 3 hour transfer).
+It’s a relatively early start to the day for the return journey to Cagliari (approx 3 hour transfer).
 Depending on flight schedules, time is set aside to wander around the city; the perfect place for those last minute goodies or just relax in one of the many plazas sipping a last glass of ‘vino rosso’ whilst you scribble down a few lines on those post cards you have been meaning to write all week!

 If you have a day or two to spare why not extend your trip with some trekking or sea kayaking exploring the rugged coastline, sea caves and white sandy beaches which stretch both north and south from Cala Gonone.
 Our local team can join you for a day’s guiding or we can provide the information and equipment to allow you to enjoy the routes self-guided, just give us a call for further info.

 You will be cycling on a variety of terrain offering new experiences and challenges as the days go by.